Kirkland House: Background

 Some of the buildings were built in 1914 but construction was not completed until 1933.
-Kirkland is one of the smallest Houses at Harvard, but has nevertheless managed to win many intramural and house-spirit contests, most recently the 2022 Straus Cup.
+Kirkland is one of the smallest Houses at Harvard, but has nevertheless managed to win many intramural and house-spirit contests, most recently the 2022, 2023, and 2024 Straus Cups.
 Before Harvard opted to use a lottery system to assign housing to upperclassmen, Kirkland was considered the "jock house" because its location near Anderson Bridge and the Soldiers Field made it a desirable home and convenient place to dine for Harvard athletes.

 The first Master of Kirkland House was Edward A. Whitney.
 Walter Eugene Clark succeeded Whitney as the second Master on September 1, 1935.
 The title of "House Master" was done away with at Harvard University in 2016 and was replaced with the title "Faculty Dean."
-The current Faculty Deans of Kirkland House are David Deming and Janine Santimauro, and the current Allston Burr Academic Dean is Jack Huguley, Ph.D.
+In 2025, after faculty dean David Deming was announced as the next dean of Harvard College, Deming and his wife Janine Santimauro announced they would be stepping down as deans of Kirkland House.
+Harvard climate scientist Peter Huybers and his wife Downing Lu were appointed as interim deans in June 2025.

 Kirkland House boasts many traditions, such as its opening ceremony (complete with Minutemen reenactors playing the drums and fife as they process around the House, followed by the house Faculty Deans, tutors, and students), Secret Santa week (an in-house-only series of gifts, jokes, and events) -- accompanied by bawdy skits in the dining hall, and a Holiday Dinner and Dance complete with a mock roast boar.
+Since the 1930s, the Kirkland Drama Society has put on plays for the house community, and since 2021 it has also hosted a weekly "Choosening" ceremony where a new theme is selected at the start of each week.